True Self-Supervised Novel View Synthesis is Transferable: Method

 Let $\mathcal{I}^A = \mathcal{I}_C^A \, \cup \, \mathcal{I}_T^A$ and $\mathcal{I}^B = \mathcal{I}_C^B \, \cup \, \mathcal{I}_T^B$ be sequences whose target frames $\mathcal{I}_T^A$ and $\mathcal{I}_T^B$ share the same camera motion, \emph{i.e.} $\Oracle{}[\mathcal{I}_A^T] = \Oracle{}[\mathcal{I}_B^T]$.
 Then, we say that an arbitrary NVS model consisting of core components $\left[\PoseEnc{}, \SceneEnc{}, \Render{}\right]$ produces \textbf{transferable pose representations} (or is a \textbf{true NVS model}) if the latent representations

 and renderer satisfy

 This criterion automatically satisfies the autoencoding objective in Equation~(\ref{eq:intra_seq_obj}) when $\mathcal{I}^A = \mathcal{I}^B$ and captures the essence of controllable NVS: the ability to apply camera trajectories from one scene to synthesize views of another scene.
-We note that conventional oracle NVS models with $\PoseEnc{} \equiv \Oracle{}$ are \emph{automatically} transferable (and thus are capable of true NVS) with the autoencoding objective, as for any scene representation $\mathcal{S}^B$
+We note that both conventional feed-forward \emph{and} single-scene oracle NVS models with $\PoseEnc{} \equiv \Oracle{}$ are \emph{automatically} transferable (and thus are capable of true NVS) with the autoencoding objective, as for any scene representation $\mathcal{S}^B$